 What did we find after pouring through all the data?
 Let’s just say we hope folks in Florence don’t mind us spreading the word.

-To create our list of the best places in Arizona to retire, we first used Census data to find all places in the Grand Canyon State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Arizona to retire, we first used Census data to find all places in the Grand Canyon State — 435 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 - Nice weather

 - Other retirees (High median age)

 We then ranked each of these places for each criteria from one to 37, with the lowest number being the best.